 Enjoying breakfast in Santa Monica during the week is a beautiful thing.
 The hustle of the weekend isn't deafening, the pace is manageable, and the food somehow tastes twice as good.

-Mix in perfect weather and locations with outdoor seating (and often a beach view) and it's like a dream come true.
+Mix in perfect weather and locations with outdoor seating (and often a beach view), and it's like a dream come true.

+I stepped out each morning for two weeks, ordering the same dish - huevos rancheros - at each restaurant.
 As you'll see by the accompanying photos, even a traditional breakfast in Santa Monica is a sunny display of culinary creativity.

-The crispy tortillas, topped with eggs, black bean puree, red and green onions, cilantro, salsa roja and avocado is as lovely as it is tasty.
+The crispy tortillas, topped with eggs, black bean puree, red and green onions, cilantro, salsa roja, and avocado is as lovely as it is tasty.

-Huckleberry also serves up homemade artisan breads and morning pastries galore.
+Huckleberry also serves up homemade artisan bread and morning pastries galore.

 Capo restaurant chef Bruce Marder has incorporated high-quality food and creativity into the extensive breakfast menu at Cora's Coffee Shoppe.

-The rustic, outdoor iron arbor is surrounded by flowering bougainvillea; the perfect setting in which to savor a rich plate of huevos rancheros with cannellini beans and refritos epazote.
-1802 Ocean Ave., Santa Monica; (310) 451-9562
+The rustic, outdoor iron arbor is surrounded by flowering bougainvillea; the perfect setting in which to savor a sumptuous plate of huevos rancheros with cannellini beans and refritos epazote.

-The huevos rancheros is a hearty delight comprised of three eggs, cheddar and jack cheese, a chicken enchilada, salsa, guacamole, sour cream and black beans, cooked to perfection.
-710 Montana Ave., Santa Monica; (310) 395-9196
+The huevos rancheros is a delightful treat; three eggs, cheddar and jack cheese, a chicken enchilada, salsa, guacamole, sour cream, and black beans, cooked to perfection.

 Jinky's specializes in breakfast with an extensive menu including freshly made pancakes, crepes, waffles, and its specialty - flaky French toast.

 I had the hearty huevos rancheros (again) - warm, corn tortillas topped with three eggs, a delightful spicy ranchero sauce, cheddar and mozzarella cheese and classic pinto beans.

-Back on the Beach Cafe.
-This is my overall favorite place to breakfast in Santa Monica, if I absolutely had to choose one.
+Back on the Beach Cafe has got you covered.
+This would be my overall favorite place to breakfast if I had to choose one.

-Both the food and the ocean view are stellar, service wonderful, all enjoyed to sounds of the surf.
+Both the food and the ocean view are stellar, service is excellent, all enjoyed to sounds of the surf.
 Heaven.

-This is my favorite Santa Monica hotel restaurant (it's inside the Loews Santa Monica) and this is especially for breakfast.
+This is my favorite Santa Monica hotel restaurant (it's inside the Loews Santa Monica).

-While the beautifully elaborate breakfast buffet nearly sidetracked me from huevos rancheros mission (it smelled wonderful)

-I stayed the course and enjoyed Ocean and Vine's delicious huevos rancheros with black beans, rice, pico de gallo and jalapeños served atop crispy corn tortillas.
-1700 Ocean Ave., Santa Monica; (310) 576-3180
+While the elaborate breakfast buffet nearly sidetracked me from my huevos rancheros mission (it smelled wonderful), I stayed the course and enjoyed Ocean and Vine's delicious huevos rancheros with black beans, rice, pico de gallo and jalapeños served atop crispy corn tortillas.